AmandaB2023/P3_Hangman/README.md

 *   HTML - was used to build that mock terminal.
 *   Javascript - was used to provide the start-up script to run the Code Institute terminal.
 *   [GitHub](https://github.com/) was used to host the project code after being pushed.
-*   Git - was used for the version control of the website.
+*   [Git](https://git-scm.com/) - was used for the version control of the website.
-*   Heroku - was used to deploy the project.
+*   [Heroku](https://dashboard.heroku.com/apps) - was used to deploy the project.
-*   VS Code - was used to write and edit code for the project.
+*   [VS Code](https://code.visualstudio.com/)- was used to write and edit code for the project.

 ### Imported Libraries
 *   [random](https://docs.python.org/3/library/random.html) - was used to randomly select a word for the user to play from the list of words in the words.py file.